ChristianVaughn/VotingJsonEditor/README.md

 # VotingJsonEditor

-**A WIP Program to edit and create Voting.json files for Eldewrito**
+**A WIP Program to edit and create Voting.json files for Eldewrito.
+Different than the one by NoShotz**